utsplaymakers/utsplaymakers.github.io/README.md

-## UTS Interaction and Games Design Society
+## UTS Interaction and Games Design Society Official Website

 ### Who are we?